-- ARTICLE 1. a.
-When a game is to be stopped either by the replay official or by a head coach's challenge, the designated officials on the field will be notified by a buzzer system or other appropriate means. - b.
+ARTICLE 1. a.
+When a game is to be stopped either by the replay official or by a head coach's challenge, the designated officials on the field will be notified by a buzzer system or other appropriate means.

+b.
 If the review is initiated by the replay official, the referee shall announce: "The ruling on the previous play is ... (brief description of ruling).
-The play is under further review." - If the game has been stopped due to a head coach's challenge, the referee shall announce: - "The (name of institution) head coach has challenged the ruling of (state the ruling).
-The play is under further review." - c.
+The play is under further review."

+If the game has been stopped due to a head coach's challenge, the referee shall announce:

+"The (name of institution) head coach has challenged the ruling of (state the ruling).
+The play is under further review."

+- c.
 All reviews shall be based upon video evidence provided by and coming directly from the televised production of the game or from other video means available to the replay official. - d.
-After the referee has conferred with the replay official and the review process has been completed, he shall make one of the following announcements:

-- 1. If the video evidence confirms the on-field ruling: - "After further review, the ruling on the field is confirmed." - 2.
+After the referee has conferred with the replay official and the review process has been completed, he shall make one of the following announcements: - If the video evidence confirms the on-field ruling: "After further review, the ruling on the field is confirmed." - 2.
 If there is no indisputable (conclusive) evidence to reverse the on-field ruling: - "After further review, the ruling on the field stands." - 3.
 If the on-field ruling is reversed (Rule 12-7): - "After further review, the ruling is [followed by a brief description of the video evidence].
 Therefore, [followed by a brief description of the impact of the ruling]." - e.
-If a ruling is reversed, the replay official shall supply the referee with all pertinent data as needed (next down, distance, yard line, position of the ball, clock status/adjustment) in order to resume play under the correct game conditions b.
-The replay official is under no time limit for a review.
+If a ruling is reversed, the replay official shall supply the referee with all pertinent data as needed (next down, distance, yard line, position of the ball, clock status/adjustment) in order to resume play under the correct game conditions.